Reform measures

 What is the TPB’s approach to enforcing the new obligations?

-The transitional rule introduced by the government to delay the commencement of the new obligations (see Question 8 for details) provides time for you to develop, implement and update systems and processes necessary to meet you obligations by the relevant commencement date.
+The government introduced a rule to delay the commencement of the new obligations to provide time for you to develop, implement and update systems and processes necessary to meet your obligations by the relevant commencement date.

-Our priority is to finalise our guidance, through consultation, and to educate tax practitioners so you understand what is required of you prior to commencement of the new obligations.
+Our priority is to educate tax practitioners so you understand what is required of you prior to commencement of the new obligations.

 Upon commencement of the new obligations, we will continue to educate and support tax practitioners, with investigations and sanctions reserved for the higher risk and serious cases of non-compliance.